Have you noticed when you are tired or stressed, your mind gets foggy and it’s harder to concentrate, and be productive?

 Slow down the rate of your breath to 3-4 breaths per minute.

 Use this breathing zone app to help you with visualizing a breath pattern.

-Practice for 3 minutes a day for 30 days, you can build up to 11 minute, and see how it’ll bring an amazing effect to your mind and nervous system!
+See how it’ll bring an amazing effect to your mind and nervous system!

 Dr. Onna Lo